Filipondios/King-Of-Thieves-DD/README.md

 - `#2` <ins><b>Rotating a label bug</b></ins> : Same as opening a menu item but when trying to rotate a label / change it's icon to the same but rotated.

 - `#3` <ins><b>Images problem</b></ins> : This is not really a bug but is kinda a problem.
-Doing a desktop application and using images is an absolute hell because of all the images resolution, so i thought about getting all the images in the svg format so they keep the quality.
+Doing a desktop application and using images is an absolute hell because of all the images resolution, so i thought about getting all the images in the .svg format so they keep the quality.
 Thats great, but adding images to the frame when choosing items from the menu takes almost a second (could be instantly), so we are looking for a solution for that or a better idea.

 ---